microchip-pic-avr-examples/avr128db48-analog-demo-mplab-mcc/README.md

 ## Operation

 This demo implements an analog signal chain with one of the OPAMPs acting as a PGA for the ADC.
 The PGA can switch gains without using external components due to the internal resistor ladder on the device.
-There are eight steps on the ladder plus a unity gain mode for a total of nine possible gains (1x, 1.07x, 1.14x, 1.33x, 2x, 2.67x, 4x, 8x, 16x) with a single OPAMP.
+There are eight steps on the ladder plus a Unity Gain mode for a total of nine possible gains (1x, 1.07x, 1.14x, 1.33x, 2x, 2.67x, 4x, 8x, 16x) with a single OPAMP.

 The output signal from the OPAMP is measured by the ADC about once per second.
 The ADC is triggered to start a measurement from a divided-down RTC clock signal connected to the EVSYS.
 When the measurement is complete, an interrupt is created by the ADC to wake the MCU from Standby Sleep mode.